 Smoking's as bad for your wealth as it is for your health.
 There are a raft of subsidised or free ways to help you quit, such as a free Quit Kit from NHS Smokefree.
 More tips in the Stop Smoking guide.

-Cheap beauty deals
+Find cheap beauty deals

 You can't get mascara on the NHS, but you can often get it free.
 For an updated list of beauty deals, discounts and heaps of magazine freebies, see the Cheap Beauty Deals note.